EmuraDaisuke/MemoryAllocator.KanameShiki/README.md

 * Thread execution right transfer problem
   * Thread rescheduling by the OS slows down processing speed

+## RevolverAtomic mechanism
+### Allocation Revolver and Free Revolver
+* Allocation Revolver rotates a dedicated Atomic index on every request
+* Free Revolver rotates a dedicated Atomic index on every request
+* Distribute access between allocated and freed Atomic indexes (reduces atomic fighting problems)
+* In the simultaneous request for allocation and the simultaneous request for free, atomic operations are distributedly accessed (reducing lock conflict problems)
+* Do not transfer thread execution right

 ## Cache mechanism
 ### Own thread FreeList and other threads FreeList
 * Keep allocatable space